ItsK1tty/w1tchdocs/docs/source/reference.rst

    :linenos:

    if render.is_color_picker_rendering() then
-      system.log_warning("The color picker is active!") -- Prints if the color picker is active. end
+      system.log_info("The color picker is active!") -- Prints if the color picker is active. end

 ================================